 Marlboro is a very small town located in the state of New York.
 With a population of 3,630 people and two constituent neighborhoods, Marlboro is the 396th largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marlboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marlboro is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marlboro who work in management occupations (13.32%), healthcare (11.68%), and office and administrative support (11.17%).
+Marlboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Marlboro is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Marlboro who work in sales jobs (14.68%), management occupations (13.31%), and office and administrative support (10.89%).

 The most common language spoken in Marlboro is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Italian.